COMPLIANCE

 Technical Controls for Georgia Medical AI Compliance

 Meeting both federal HIPAA requirements and Georgia-specific regulations requires specific technical controls.
+The HHS Security Rule sets the federal floor here, requiring administrative, physical, and technical safeguards for electronic PHI such as access controls, audit controls, and encryption.
 These controls should be implemented before AI systems process any patient information.

-• Audit logging: Implement comprehensive logging of all AI interactions with PHI including prompts, outputs, user identity, and timestamps.
+• Audit logging: Implement complete logging of all AI interactions with PHI including prompts, outputs, user identity, and timestamps.
 Retain logs for minimum 6 years per HIPAA requirements and Georgia records retention standards.

 • Access controls: Deploy role-based access ensuring only authorized clinical staff can access AI systems that process PHI.
 Apply least-privilege principles to AI system permissions.